 1. Length of ownership

 How long have you owned the property?
-1988
+My aunt and uncle owned if from its construction.
+But I don't' have the entry date.

-2. Council tax
+2. Council Tax

 Which Council Tax band is your property in?

-(Please circle) A B C D E F G H Cannot answer
+A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

-(Please tick all that apply)
+(Please indicate all that apply)

-• Garage
+- Garage

-Allocated parking space
+- Allocated parking space

-• Driveway
+- Driveway

-Shared parking
+- Shared parking

-On street
+- On street

-Resident permit
+- Resident permit

-Metered parking
+- Metered parking

-Other (please specify):
+- Other (please specify):

-Cannot answer

-4. Conservation area
+4. Conservation Area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

-Listed buildings 5.
-Yos / No Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-Alterations/additions/extensions 6. ¥es / No (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: a.
-Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?
+Yes/No/ Don't know 5.
+Listed Buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
+Yes/No Don't know 6.
+Alterations / additions / extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes/No Don't think so If you have answered yes, please describe the changes which you have made:

+(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes / No Cannot answer Have you had replacement windows, doors, patio doors or double glazing installed in your property? b.
-If you have answered yes, please answer the three questions below: Yes / No (i) Were the replacements the same shape and type as the ones you replaced?
-Yes / No (ii) Did this work involve any changes to the window or door openings? ith approximate (iii) Please describe the changes made to the windows, doors or patio doors (v dates when the work was completed): state agent.
-Please give any guarantees which you received for this work to your solicitor or e
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent can arrange to obtain them.

+b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+Yes/No or deducte grazing meaning may be a Don't If you have answered yes, please answer the three questions below: think so (i) Were the replacements the same shape and type as the ones you replaced?
+Yes/No (ii) Did this work involve any changes to the window or door openings?
+Yes/No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.